adigitoleo/vim-mellow-statusline/README.md

 - Fully configurable colors and mode indicators
 - Simple diagnostics included: mixed-indentation and trailing whitespace warnings
 - Integration with [ALE] and [vim-fugitive] to display linter diagnostics and git branch
+- Integration with [gitsigns.nvim] to display git file status (also displays git HEAD if Fugitive is not available)
 - Support for custom diagnostic components (see `:h g:mellow_custom_parts`)
 - Simple, monochromatic and clutter-free inactive buffer statusline
 - Optional tabline with shortened buffer name and tabpage number